 Many thanks to Wang Li for the Little Swallow score and to Monique Palomares for creating the midi music.

 This article was posted on Thursday, June 28th, 2007 at 5:56 pm and is filed under Children's Songs, China, Chinese, Chinese Children's Songs, Countries & Cultures, Jianpu, Languages, Mama Lisa, Music, Numbered Musical Notation, Sheet Music.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 42 Responses to “Chinese Musical Notation – Music without a Staff!”